alicevision/meshroom-manual/source/node_reference/node_reference.rst

 ----------------
 **Description**

-- load image metadata and sensor information
+-load image metadata and sensor information
 You can mix multiple cameras and focal lengths.
 The CameraInit will create groups of intrinsics based on the images metadata.
 It is still good to have multiple images with the same camera and same focal lengths as it adds constraints on the internal cameras parameters.